The Economy Is Doing Well. That May Lead Trump to Escalate His Trade Fight With China

 “At least part of the story is that economic and market strength has reduced both sides incentives’ to compromise,” Bank of America Merrill Lynch wrote in a research note this week.

 Trump’s latest threat to impose new tariffs on Chinese goods first came May 5 via Twitter and rattled observers who had expected positive news after weeks of what seemed like encouraging reports from the White House.
-The Administration has said tariffs on $200 billion in goods will increase from 10% to 25% just after midnight Friday if significant progress isn’t made in trade talks, and analysts don’t think Trump is bluffing.
+The Administration said tariffs on $200 billion in goods increased from 10% to 25% just after midnight Friday when significant progress wasn’t made in trade talks.

+The Chinese Commerce Ministry vowed to take “necessary countermeasures” to the increased duties, which came even as Chinese and American negotiators met in Washington Thursday.

 The view that Trump is relying on the strength of the U.S. economy to outlast China in a trade war is shared by a range of banks and analysts and comes in large part from Trump’s own public remarks.
 The President has frequently cited the U.S. economy as a reason the country can endure a trade war.
 The U.S. experienced nearly 3% GDP growth last year while the Dow Jones Industrial Average, for instance, has expanded more than 30% since Trump took office.
 News last week that the U.S. unemployment rate fell to the lowest level since 1969 only bolsters the view of a strong economy.